 - c) Presidential Decree 475 defines the calculation such that the tax applies only to profits generated from commodity prices that exceed by one standard deviation the average prices of the previous ten years.

 In addition to the taxes outlined above the concession holder of a large scale mining venture must pay the State a royalty of no less than 5 per cent of the value of all sales and no more than 8 per cent for the specific case of gold, silver and copper.
-For medium and small scale mining the royalty is 4 per cent and 3 per cent respectively of the value of all sales, while artisanal mining is not subject to royalties.
+For medium scale mining the royalty is 4 per cent and for small-scale mining the royalty is 3 per cent respectively of the value of all sales, while artisanal mining is not subject to royalties.